OkayHughes/open-lab-notebook/src/posts/gravity-wave/idealized_lamb_waves.md

 Increase `$$ \phi_{\mathrm{scale}} = 6^\circ $$`, `$$ \lambda_{\mathrm{scale}} = 6^\circ $$`, increase
 the latitudinal and longitudinal powers to 6.
 I'll leave the mountain height at 2000m for the moment.

+At frame 10, wave signature has approximate magnitude of 0.02 hPa/s